hacketyhack/hackety_hack-lessons/content/an-introduction-to-shoes.md

       image "#{HH::STATIC}/matz.jpg"
     end

+(This particular example only works if you're in Hackety Hack, by the way!
-(Can you figure out what this does?
+Can you figure out what this does?
 Don't feel bad if you can't.)

-You can also specify an image on the web:
+Or you can also specify an image on the web:

     Shoes.app do
       image "http://shoesrb.com/images/shoes-icon.png"